 Question: "Can a person be saved through general revelation?"

-The fact that the lost reject general revelation is the reason why it is so important for us to proclaim the Gospel throughout the whole world (Matthew 28:19–20; Acts 1:8).
+General revelation can be seen as a universal call for people to acknowledge God’s existence.
+But general revelation, by itself, is not enough to lead a person to salvation in Christ.
+That is why it is so important for us to proclaim the gospel throughout the whole world (Matthew 28:19–20; Acts 1:8).
 Romans 10:14 declares, “How, then, can they call on the one they have not believed in?
 And how can they believe in the one of whom they have not heard?
 And how can they hear without someone preaching to them?”
-Faith in the good news of salvation through Jesus Christ is the only method of salvation the Bible mentions (John 3:16).
+Faith in the good news of salvation through Jesus Christ is the only means of salvation (John 3:16).